darklang/dark/docs/unittests.md

 ## Overview

-Unit tests run automatically on the client and backend, as part of the builder script.
+Unit tests run automatically on the backend, as part of the builder script.
 Run it with `--test` to run tests.

 ## Backend